wesbos/pommade/readme.md

 ## Pommade

 A little app to check your hair.
-Build with Electron.
+Built with Electron.

 ![](./images/handsome.jpg)